Kalwing/tdargent/content/pages/about.md

 * [E-mail](mailto:thomas.dargent@etu.univ-rouen.fr)
 * [Twitter](https://twitter.com/dargent_t)

-You may find some of my works under the username *Kalwing*.
+You may find some of my works under the username **Kalwing**.

 # About this site
 This website is built with Pelican.
 I tried to make it very minimal and "low-tech".
-Of course MathJax, d3 and other heavy JS stuff aren't quite minimal, but I still wanted a nice reading experience so... hey, life is a nerverending succession of compromises.
+Of course MathJax, D3 and other heavy JS stuff aren't quite minimal, but I still wanted a nice reading experience so... hey, life is a nerverending succession of compromises.